bsileo/SmartThings_Pentair/README.md

     3. Click OK
     4. Click "Update from Repo" and select SmartThings_Pentair
-    5. In the dfialog which appears select all items in the Obsolete group.
+    5. In the dialog which appears select all items in the "New (only in GitHub)" group.
 Click the "Publish" checkbox.
 Click Execute Update.
-    6. Repeat the "Update from Repo" from Step 5 on [My SmartApps](https://graph.api.smartthings.com/ide/apps)
+    6. Repeat the "Update from Repo" from Steps 4-5 on [My SmartApps](https://graph.api.smartthings.com/ide/apps)

    **Manual Approach**